nmarcetic/messenger-app/README.md

   - [Git](http://git-scm.com/downloads): Use the installer for your OS.
     - Windows users can also try [Git for Windows](http://git-for-windows.github.io/).
   - [Bowserify](http://browserify.org/) : Run `npm install -g browserify watchify`
-    - Depending on how Node is configured on your machine, you may need to run `sudo npm install -g browserify` instead, if you get an error with the first command.
+    - Depending on how Node is configured on your machine, you may need to run `sudo npm install -g browserify watchify` instead, if you get an error with the first command.
 - [Yeoman](http://yeoman.io/generators/) Run `npm install -g yo  generator-feather`
-    - Depending on how Node is configured on your machine, you may need to run `sudo npm install -g yo  generator-feathe`
+    - Depending on how Node is configured on your machine, you may need to run `sudo npm install -g yo generator-feather`

 ## Get Started